 A recent report by The Future Laboratory for Skyscanner predicts what travel will look like by 2024.

-"Essentially, think of a world of travel where the traveller comes first – and the technology comes together to make that experience intuitive, rich and inspirational."
+"Essentially, think of a world of travel where the traveler comes first – and the technology comes together to make that experience intuitive, rich and inspirational."

-If your organisation undertakes a lot of overseas business travel, wearable devices and travel apps may help employees overcome language barriers and choose entertainment and accommodation based on other travellers opinions
+If your organisation undertakes a lot of overseas business travel, wearable devices and travel apps may help employees overcome language barriers and choose entertainment and accommodation based on other travelers opinions

 Step 1: Take note of wearable devices